 Under Mr Eikeland’s Chairmanship, Corporate Governance at Alevo was of such a poor standard that AGMs for 2013, 2014 & 2015 were not even held before December 2015.
 An AGM is the ultimate body that oversees how a company is run and which can make decisions and elect the Board.
 The Directors during that period apparently did not see fit to organize such a meeting where their actions might be scrutinised, and where they would be expected to be accountable for the actions they had taken.
 However Jostein was able to organize a great launch event in October 2014.

-This gave the Chairman a neat opportunity to engage many of his unqualified confidants to key positions within the Alevo organisation with elevated compensation packages considering that the business was not generating any revenue.
+This gave the Chairman a neat opportunity to engage many of his unqualified confidants to key positions within the Alevo organization with elevated compensation packages considering that the business was not generating any revenue.
 Included in management are names that this site presents information on.

-The accounts of Alevo lacked details as to related party transactions, which have since been shown to include US$ 14 million of commissions to Clydemont Finance, a British Virgin Islands (BVI) company owned by Mr Eikeland.
+The accounts of Alevo lacked details as to related party transactions, which have since been shown to include an estimated US$ 14 million of commissions to Clydemont Finance, a British Virgin Islands (BVI) company owned by Mr Eikeland.